 VTI consists mainly of large-cap stocks and includes smaller mid-, small-and micro-cap companies.
 These are U.S. stocks, with only 0.1% of the ETF consisting of foreign holdings.

-It has around $290B of assets under management (AUM).
+It has around $245 billion of assets under management (AUM).
 AUM is the total market value of the investments managed, and the formulas to determine AUM can vary by company.
-Funds with larger AUM are usually more easily traded.
+Funds with larger assets are usually more easily traded.

 VTI has a four-star Morningstar rating.
 VTSAX is the mutual fund equivalent of VTI.